 The China Trade Begins

-Extremely cold weather froze her in New York Harbor and delayed her first voyage.
+Extremely cold weather froze the Empress of China in New York Harbor and delayed her first voyage.
 Finally, the weather broke and she sailed off to the East.

 John Green, an Irishman from Philadelphia, was the Empress of China’s captain.
 Samuel Shaw, a 29-year-old Bostonian who had served as Gen. Henry Knox’s aide-de-camp, served as his senior business agent, or supercargo.

 The French, the Danes, the Dutch and the British all greeted them politely.
-But the Chinese restricted them to a section of Canton where goods were exchanged in large factories, or hongs, their ships moored nearby.
-Shaw reported:
+But the Chinese restricted them to a section of Canton where goods were exchanged in large factories, or hongs, while their ships moored nearby.
+Shaw reported on exchanges between British and American mariners:

 On board the ships it was impossible to avoid speaking of the late war.
 They allowed it to have been a great mistake on the part of their nation – were happy it was over, --glad to see us in this part of the world, -- hoped all prejudice would be laid aside, -- and added, that, let America and England be united, they might bid defiance to all the world.